Key highlights

 - Use a responsive design: A responsive design adapts to any screen size, so users can browse your website effortlessly.
 This can help with mobile eCommerce sales.
 A responsive design also comes with cost savings, as you won’t have to create a separate version of your website to cater to mobile users.

-- Keep your checkout process short as possible: You can provide express checkout options like Apple Pay and Google Pay.
+- Keep your checkout process as short as possible: You can provide express checkout options like Apple Pay and Google Pay.
 Both options store credit card details, meaning users can check out instantly.

 - Make your website navigable: Make it easier for online shoppers to find what they’re looking for quickly.
 For example, ensure a high contrast between the text and background and that the buttons and links are big enough to tap on.